rra/rra-c-util/README.md

 [Gnulib](https://www.gnu.org/software/gnulib/), with everything released under a permissive license (no GPL).

+The facilities in this package try to ensure portability and backward compatibility whenever reasonable, but I will drop support for systems that are older than fifteen years if supporting them becomes a burden.

-As well as C portability frameworks, Autoconf macros, and a general C utility library, this package has also accumulated a considerable collection of standard tests (for C and Perl packages) and a large library of test utilities and support functions.
+As well as C portability frameworks, Autoconf macros, and a general C utility library, this package has also accumulated a collection of standard tests (for C and Perl packages) and a small library of test utilities and support functions.
 It also includes extensive support for writing and testing PAM modules, and a portable implementation of AFS PAGs.

 This package uses the infrastructure of C TAP Harness for testing, but is not the canonical version of `tests/runtests.c`, `tests/tap/basic.[ch]`,